Best Milongas in Buenos Aires

 Other Milongas Open on Friday: Milonga Parakultural, Confiteria Ideal, & La Catedral del Tango.

 Saturday Milongas = Milonga Cachirulo, Avenida Entre Ríos 1056, Buenos Aires.
 This is a more traditional milonga & an earlier one ~ meaning, it starts between 10-11PM.
 Men & women sit on opposite sides of the room here, & if men want to dance with a woman ~ they’ll attempt to make eye contact with her (as described above).
-If you don’t want to dance, make sure you’re seated with friends & away from the dancers.

 Other Milongas Open on Saturday: Confiteria Ideal, La Viruta, Milonga Malena Sunderland Club, La Catedral del Tango.

-Sunday Milonga = La Milonga del Indio, Plaza Dorrego, San Telmo.
+Sunday Milonga = La Milonga del Indio, at Plaza Dorrego in San Telmo.
 This is a great milonga to visit after strolling through the famous San Telmo Market, that happens every Sunday on Defensa Street.
-The milonga starts around sundown, or when the market closes, making it one of the earlier milongas.
-It’s a very relaxed atmosphere, & you can find a seat anywhere in Plaza Dorrego to watch the dancers.
+The milonga starts around sundown, or when the market closes, making it one of the earliest milongas.

 Other Milongas Open on Sunday: Confiteria Ideal, La Viruta, & La Catedral del Tango.

-Best Milongas in Buenos Aires, Girl Who Travels the World
+The Best Milongas in Buenos Aires

 xoxo Noelia